-As a routine part of quality assurance procedures, candidate examination responses and results are audited for accuracy before results are distributed.
-Candidates can also request to have their examination results audited or rechecked for accuracy an additional time, beyond that indicated above.
-To request an additional results audit, login to your account and follow the audit request instructions.
-There is an additional charge for this additional audit (see the Examination Fees section of this Guide).
-Additional results audits require approximately four to six weeks to complete, and must be requested within 30 days of the reporting date indicated on the official report of results.
+As a routine part of quality assurance procedures, results are audited before they are distributed.
+Candidates can also request to have their examination results audited or checked for accuracy an additional time, beyond that indicated above.
+To request this second audit, login to your account and follow the audit request instructions.
+Additional fees will apply (see the Examination Fees section of this Guide).
+Results audits require approximately four to six weeks to complete and must be requested within 30 days of the reporting date indicated on the official report of results.